-Emohua LGA is located in the rural area and has a land area of 831km2 with a total population of 201,057 (2006 census) and 238,310 population projection for 2011.
+Emohua Local Government Area is located in the rural area and has a land area of 831km2 with a total population of 201,057 (2006 census) and 238,310 population projection for 2011.
 Most of the inhabitants of EMOLGA are peasant farmers, hunters and fishermen.
-There is generally a lack of industries and basic infrastructure such as potable pipe borne water, electricity and good roads in the LGA.
-There were 54 approved primary schools in Emohua LGA as at 2010/2011.
+Generally, industries and basic infrastructure such as potable pipe borne water, electricity and good roads are lacking in EMOLGA.
+There were 54 approved primary schools in the local Government Area (LGA) as at 2010/2011.
 These comprised 51 public schools and three private schools.
 The LGA has 14 political wards in two constituencies.
-Constituency one has 27 approved public and three private schools, while constituency two has 24 approved public schools only.
+Constituency one has 27 approved public and 3 private schools, while constituency two has 24 approved public schools only.